AC34/vim-scaffold/README.md

 Installation
 ---------------------------------------------
-add below line to your .vimrc file when you're using vim-plug(for other plugins, follow your plugin's tutorial).
+For example: add the line below to your .vimrc file when you're using vim-plug(for other plugins, follow your plugin's tutorial).

 #### [vim-plug](https://github.com/junegunn/vim-plug)
-	***Plug 'AC34/vim-scaffold'
+	Plug 'AC34/vim-scaffold'

 Author
 ---------------------------------------------